-- Press button A again to change the player you control.
-You will see the view change to center on your selected defender.
-You may do this as many times as you wish before the ball is snapped. - When the ball is snapped, move your player around by moving the joystick.
+- 9. When the ball is snapped, move your player around by moving the joystick.
 Find the ball carrier and close in.
 Once you get your player near the ball carrier, he will try to make the tackle on his own. - 10.
-As the offense continues to run plays, experiment with Football Pro '95's defensive player control options.
+As the offense continues to run plays, experiment with Football Pro's defensive player control options.
 Move your chosen defensive player near the ball carrier, then press button A while holding the joystick in the direction of the ball carrier.
 Your player will try to make a diving tackle. - 11.
 When you defend against a passing play, have your player rush the quarterback, or cover the primary receiver.
-If you press button A with the joystick centered, your player will leap up to try to block the throw or tip the pass away. - 12.
-If you want to change players after the snap, press button B. You will switch to the player nearest the ball, or nearest the Catch Zone if the ball is in the air.
+If you press button A with the joystick centered, your player will leap up to try to block the throw or tip the pass away. - If you want to change players after the snap, press button B. You will switch to the player nearest the ball, or nearest the Catch Zone if the ball is in the air.